Tourism on the Moon: Types and cost

-Tourist flights to the Moon would be of three types: flyby in a circumlunar trajectory, lunar orbit, and lunar landing.
+Tourist flights to the lunar neighborhood would be of three types: flyby in a circumlunar trajectory, lunar orbit, and lunar landing.

-However, the only tourist flights to space that have been successfully executed so far have been suborbital and orbital flights.
+However, the only tourist flights to space that have been successfully executed as of 2026 have been suborbital and orbital flights.

 Suborbital flights are short and significantly less costly than orbital flights.
-Tourists on suborbital flights find themselves at an altitude of around 100 km, which is a little over the official beginning of space, where they get to experience zero gravity for approximately 5 minutes before beginning their descent back to Earth.
-Suborbital flights can last anywhere between 30 minutes and 3 hours and cost approximately $200,000 per passenger.
+Tourists on suborbital flights fly at an altitude of around 100 km, a little over the conventional beginning of space, where they get to experience zero gravity for approximately five minutes before beginning their descent back to Earth.
+Suborbital flights can last anywhere between 30 minutes and three hours and cost approximately $200,000 per passenger.

 Orbital flights, on the other hand, are longer, more expensive, and logistically harder to realize.
 They require flying hundreds of kilometres above the Earth's surface.
 Orbital flights typically last a day and cost around $10M per passenger.

-Both orbital and suborbital flights have only been executed in the context of space tourism, not moon tourism, but private companies have been making significant advancements in the realm of moon tourism.
-Notably, the entire development of SpaceShipOne, a sub-orbital spaceplane, including its test flight, cost $25 million, an amount which is less than NASA's daily expenses.

 Initiatives have been announced for the commencement of commercial sub-orbital spaceline services between 2007 and 2009.
 The initial passenger price estimate stood at approximately $200,000, with potential price reductions of over 90% if demand rises significantly.
-According to a 2004 OECD report, NASA's projections suggest that sub-orbital tourism could generate annual revenues ranging from $700 million to as much as $4 billion, representing a substantial increase compared to the 2003 commercial satellite launch market, which ranged from 100% to 600% of those figures.
+In 2004, NASA projected that sub-orbital tourism could generate annual revenues ranging from $700 million to as much as $4 billion, representing a substantial increase compared to the 2003 commercial satellite launch market, which ranged from 100% to 600% of those figures.

 Various studies have estimated the development costs of orbital passenger launch vehicles to be in the range of a few billion US dollars to around $15 billion.

-Some of the space tourism start-up companies have declared their cost for each tourist for a tour to the Moon.
+Some of the space tourism start-up companies have declared their cost for each tourist for a lunar tour.